-FOUNDATION COURSES: Students in this programme will complete four (4) Foundation Courses, as follows: LEVEL I LEVEL II EITHER: FOUN1016: Critical Reading and Expository Writing in the Humanities and Education OR FOUN1019: Critical Reading & Writing in the Disciplines FOUN1201:Science, Medicine & Technology in Society (Offered by the Faculty of Science and Technology FOUN1301: Law, Governance, Economy & Society.
-(Offered by the Faculty of Social Sciences) AND FOUN1002: Language: Argument Students who are not exempt from the English Language Proficiency Test (ELPT) and who have earned a Grade 2 in that test should register for FOUN1019: Critical Reading & Writing in the Disciplines (year-long) instead of FOUN1016.
+FOUNDATION COURSES: Students in this programme will complete four (4) Foundation Courses, as follows: LEVEL I LEVEL II EITHER: FOUN1016: Critical Reading and Expository FOUN1016: Critical Reading and Expository FOUN1201:Science, Medicine & Technology Writing in the Humanities and Education FOUN1019: Critical Reading & Writing in the Disciplines FOUN1019: Critical Reading & Writing in the AND FOUN1002: Language: Argument Students who are not exempt from the English Language Proficiency Test (ELPT) and who have earned a Grade 2 in that test should register for FOUN1019: Critical Reading & Writing in the Disciplines (year-long) instead of FOUN1016.
 These students will be required to register for FOUN1002: Language Argument in their second year of study.

-HUMANITIES COURSES: Students are required to complete three (3) Level I courses and one(1) Level II course, as follows:

-LEVEL I LEVEL II THEO1010: Introduction to New Testament Greek THEO1205: Introduction to Psychology SOCI1002: Introduction to Sociology THEO2016 New Testament Greek Reading
+HUMANITIES COURSES: Students are required to complete three (3) Level I courses and one(1) Level II course, as follows: LEVEL I LEVEL II THEO1010: Introduction to New Testament Greek THEO1205: Introduction to Psychology SOC11002: Introduction to Sociology THEO2016 New Testament Greek Reading